lindseyjohnasterius/man-in-the-polygon-mask/stubs/The-Meat-Mind-Collective-toward-a-post-modern-revival-in-late-stage-agrariansim-2055-2100.md

   - "fictional"
 summary: "The Meat Mind Collective most famous for the Venice Beach Disaster, were a Los Angeles Based art collective who used mans new relationship to meat as a driving mechanic of their performance, augmented reality and terrariums practice"
 title: "The Meat Mind Collective - toward a post-modern rivival in late-stage agrariansim (2055-2100)"
 ---

+The Meat Mind Collective most famous for the Venice Beach Disaster, were a Los Angeles Based art collective who used mans new relationship to meat as a driving mechanic of their performance, augmented reality and terrariums practice